Disbursement Dates and other related information for Financial Aid students

 - If you officially withdraw or stop attending all classes BEFORE the 60% point of the class, YOUR AID WILL BE REDUCED.
 You will then owe back all or a portion of your tuition & fees to Pitt Community College, orthe Department of Education, or both.
 Until the balance owed to PCC is paid, you will be unable to register for classes or receive your PCC transcripts.

 - You must maintain Satisfactory Academic Progress (SAP) in order to continue receiving financial aid.
 This means good grades and regular attendance in all of your classes.
 PCC offers tutoring, Counseling, and other services that can help you succeed.
-If you begin to struggle in your classes, contact Nicholas Vick in Tutoring Services right away at (252) 493-7258 or stop by his office in T23 — we are here to help!
+If you begin to struggle in your classes, contact the Tutoring and Academic Success Center (TASC) right away at (252) 493-7258 or stop by T19 — we are here to help!

 |Fall 2018||September 14, 2018|